gonum/gonum/blas/README.md

 ### blas/cblas128 and blas/cblas64

-Wrappers for an implementation of the double (i.e., `complex128`) and single (`complex64`) precision complex parts of the blas API
+Wrappers for an implementation of the double (i.e., `complex128`) and single (`complex64`) precision complex parts of the blas API.

-Currently blas/cblas64 and blas/cblas128 require blas/cgo.
+Currently blas/cblas64 and blas/cblas128 require gonum.org/v1/netlib/blas.

-## Issues

-If you find any bugs, feel free to file an issue on the github issue tracker.
-Discussions on API changes, added features, code review, or similar requests are preferred on the [gonum-dev Google Group](https://groups.google.com/forum/#!forum/gonum-dev).

-## License

-Please see [github.com/gonum/license](https://github.com/gonum/license) for general license information, contributors, authors, etc on the Gonum suite of packages.